Thérèse of Lisieux: Early years

 Therese was taught at home until she was eight and a half, and then entered the school kept by the Benedictine nuns of the Abbey of Notre Dame du Pre in Lisieux.
 Therese, taught well and carefully by Marie and Pauline, found herself at the top of the class, except for writing and arithmetic.
 However, because of her young age and high grades, she was bullied.
 The one who bullied her the most was a girl of fourteen who did poorly at school.
 Therese suffered very much as a result of her sensitivity, and she cried in silence.
 Furthermore, the boisterous games at recreation were not to her taste.
 She preferred to tell stories or look after the little ones in the infants class.
 "The five years I spent at school were the saddest of my life, and if my dear Céline had not been with me I could not have stayed there for a single month without falling ill."
 Céline informs us, "She now developed a fondness for hiding, she did not want to be observed, for she sincerely considered herself inferior".

 On her free days she became more and more attached to Marie Guérin, the younger of her two cousins in Lisieux.
 The two girls would play at being anchorites, as the great Teresa had once played with her brother.
 And every evening she plunged into the family circle.
-"Fortunately I could go home every evening and then I cheered up.
-I used to jump on Father's knee and tell him what marks I had, and when he kissed me all my troubles were forgotten… I needed this sort of encouragement so much."
 Yet the tension of the double life and the daily self-conquest placed a strain on Therese.
 Going to school became more and more difficult.

-When she was nine years old, in October 1882, her sister Pauline, who had acted as a "second mother" to her, entered the Carmelite convent at Lisieux.
+When she was nine years old, in October 1882, her sister Pauline entered the Carmelite convent at Lisieux.
 Therese was devastated.
 She understood that Pauline was cloistered and that she would never come back.
 "I said in the depths of my heart: Pauline is lost to me!"
-The shock reawakened in her the trauma caused by her mother's death.
 She also wanted to join the Carmelites, but was told she was too young.
-Yet Therese so impressed Mother Marie Gonzague, the prioress at the time of Pauline's entry to the community that she wrote to comfort her, calling Therese "my future little daughter".
+Yet, Therese so impressed Mother Marie Gonzague, the prioress, that she wrote to comfort Therese around the turn of the year 1882/83, calling her "my little daughter Therese of the Child Jesus".